wso2/docs-mi/en/docs/reference/mediators/call-mediator.md

       contentType
     </td>
     <td>
-      Use this paramter to define the content type that is used when sending the message to the endpoint specified in the Call mediator.
+      Use this parameter to define the content type that is used when sending the message to the endpoint specified in the Call mediator.
 When the response from the endpoint is received, the original content type is restored.
     </td>
   </tr>
 </table>